 5. Am I covered for Trip Cancellation or Trip Interruption if my travel supplier cancels my trip due to coronavirus?

 If your trip or flight to or from your destination is cancelled due to coronavirus there would be no coverage under the Trip Cancellation/Trip Interruption terms of your Travelex plan.
 We encourage you to contact your travel supplier to seek a refund or make alternate arrangements.
 Travelex may allow the traveler to apply the policy to another trip at a later date.
-Please contact Travelex Customer Solutions at 800.228.9792 or firstname.lastname@example.org for further details on this option.
+Please refer to question #9 below for information regarding a date transfer.
+Please contact Travelex Customer Solutions at 800.228.9792 or email@example.com for further details on this option.

-6. Am I covered for Trip Cancellation or Trip Interruption if the government issues a travel warning or travel restrictions to and from my destination?
+6. Am I covered for Trip Cancellation or Trip Interruption if the government issues a travel warning or travel restrictions to or from my destination?

 If an insured is unable to travel to their destination due to a government travel warning, restriction or ban, they would not be eligible for Trip Cancellation/Interruption coverage; however, Travelex may allow the traveler to apply the policy to another trip at a later date.
-Please contact Travelex Customer Solutions at 800.228.9792 or email@example.com for further details on this option.
+Please refer to question #9 below for information regarding a date transfer.
+Please contact Travelex Customer Solutions at 800.228.9792 or firstname.lastname@example.org for further details on this option.